Man with calculator and coins graphic

 If you have a spare room, it may be possible to offer this out to a lodger.
 You will need your landlord’s permission for this but it may be worth thinking about as it does not affect any universal credit that you may be receiving.

-Do you need emergency help with food and money?
+Do you need emergency help with food?

 There are organisations such as the Trussell Trust across Devon and Cornwall that provide information on how to access foodbanks and where to get help with money in an emergency.